ungoldman/module-init/README.md

 [travis-image]: https://img.shields.io/travis/ngoldman/module-init.svg?style=flat-square
 [travis-url]: https://travis-ci.org/ngoldman/module-init

-*work in progress*

 Create a new node module with all the right stuff.

-Note: This module uses [ES6 template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) so it's only for [io.js](https://iojs.org/en/index.html) right now.
+⚠ This module uses [ES6 template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) so it's only for [io.js](https://iojs.org/en/index.html) right now. ⚠

+This module is functional, but still under active development.
 The idea is to automate the following in the working directory:

 | step | done |
 | :--- | :--: |